Belgium want ‘serial winner with experience in managing top players’ as new boss - NewsBreak

 Belgium want ‘serial winner with experience in managing top players’ as new boss

-Belgium have advertised the vacant manager’s job on its website as the search for Roberto Martinez’s replacement begins.
+Belgium have advertised the vacant manager’s job on their website as the search for Roberto Martinez’s replacement begins.

 The Royal Belgian Football Association’s profile for the new head coach is “a serial winner with an experience in managing top players.
 He knows how to win trophies in top competitions”.